Title

 The following special definitions shall apply throughout the North Shore Entertainment District regulations of this section.

-Changeable Content means static messaging showcasing internal facilities and events, the name, logo and/or tagline of a NS Public Destination Facility or Open Space, the primary or secondary tenants of a NS Public Destination Facility or Open Space, or a Sponsor associated with a NS Public Destination Facility, a tenant thereof or Open Space, and cross-marketing of other facilities and events within the North Shore Entertainment District.
+2. CHANGEABLE CONTENT means static messaging showcasing internal facilities and events, the name, logo and/or tagline of a NS Public Destination Facility or Open Space, the primary or secondary tenants of a NS Public Destination Facility or Open Space, or a Sponsor associated with a NS Public Destination Facility, a tenant thereof or Open Space.

-Major Temporary Event means a one-time event or event that does not occur on an annual basis (ex. the NFL Draft, the Winter Classic & All-Star Game) or an annual event with an attendance or patronage of at least one hundred thousand (100,000) people.
+5. MAJOR TEMPORARY EVENT means a one-time event or event that does not occur on an annual basis (ex. the NFL Draft, the Winter Classic & All-Star Game) or an annual event with an attendance or patronage of at least one hundred thousand (100,000) people.
+Attendance is calculated on a daily basis, not over cumulative dates for multi-day events.

-NS Garage in the North Shore Entertainment District means a structure or any portion thereof designed for the parking of one (1) or more automobiles that is owned or operated by a local agency or authority.
+8. NS GARAGE in the North Shore Entertainment District means a structure or any portion thereof designed for the parking of one (1) or more automobiles.

-NS Large Video Display in the North Shore Entertainment District means an electronic sign that features real-time, full-motion, or pictorial imagery of television quality or better and may include Broadcast Content or Changeable Content.
+9. NS LARGE VIDEO DISPLAY in the North Shore Entertainment District means an electronic sign that features real-time, full-motion, or pictorial imagery of television quality or better.

-NS Public Destination Facility means a structure providing as its primary use one (1) of the following: a NS Garage, community center, hospital, cultural services (limited and general), public assembly (general) recreation and entertainment facilities (general, indoor and outdoor) and gaming enterprises and any other accessory structure attached thereto.
+10. NS PUBLIC DESTINATION FACILITY means a structure providing as its primary use one (1) of the following: a NS Garage; Cultural Services (Limited and General); Public Assembly (General); Recreation and Entertainment Facilities (General, Indoor and Outdoor); and Gaming Enterprises and any other accessory structure attached thereto.

-Sponsor means a person, entity, or organization that provides financial and other support for a tenant, event, product, service or activity associated with a NS Public Destination Facility.
+13. SPONSOR means a person, entity, or organization that provides financial and other support for a tenant, event, product, service or activity associated with a NS Public Destination Facility.
+Sponsorship identification (such as naming rights, gate names, or logos integrated into on-site features) is permitted as part of on-premise or District Cross-Promotion Content, provided it does not include general advertising of products or services.

 The following regulations apply to all developments located within the North Shore Entertainment District.

-1. The locations of all Temporary Event Signs are to be provided for in a Temporary Event Sign Plan.
+(d) The locations of all Temporary Event Signs shall be provided for in a Temporary Event Sign Plan.

 Except for NS Garages, all other signs that are not located in a North Shore Entertainment District Subdistrict shall be subject to the regulations set forth in Chapter 919 relating to non-advertising signs.